 Taking cues from our international counterparts like non-textile companies like Nike, Apple to small business entities like Chantilly-based First Line Technology, LLC have geared up their efforts to deliver preventive countermeasures.
-A few governments led companies and conglomerates in the private sector in has vouched their manufacturing units to help deliver these essentials.
+A few governments led companies and conglomerates in the private sector has vouched their manufacturing units to help deliver these essentials.
 Some of the examples worth talking about like,

 The Defence Research and Development Organisation (DRDO) developed body suits to protect health workers in pandemics like COVID-19.
 They have also identified a vendor (Scanray Tech Pvt Ltd, Mysore) to produce ventilators.
 Also, the research organisation also developed 4,000 litres of hand sanitizer to be supplied to the Indian Armed forces

 Maruti Suzuki, a leading car manufacturer, tied up with ventilator manufacturer AgVa Healthcare to scale up production up to 10,000 units a month.
 As part of the arrangement, AgVa Healthcare will be responsible for the technology and performance of the ventilators, while Maruti Suzuki will use suppliers to produce the required volume of components, upgrade systems and check quality